topsy-13/naiveautoml/python/naiveautoml/NAS/thoughts.md

 Perhaps those architectures with the highest accuracies could be used as the basis for next steps in training.

 # Ideas
-- Perhaps an early stopping of testing the architectures could be implemented once a certain % of all the pre-defined architectures are tested and none achieve higher results than the best one found yet.
+- Perhaps an early stopping of testing the architectures could be implemented once a certain % of all the pre-defined architectures are tested and none achieve higher results than the best one found yet. **Optimal stopping problem**
 - If the top 5 architectures are later on tested with different parameters, isn't that a sort of overly simplified evolutionary algorithm?
 - What will happen if each parameter found for the best architecture is isolated?
 - What's the most time expensive parameter?
 What is its tradeoff?